 Just like residential units, RV heating systems require regular maintenance.
 But how can you service or repair an RV furnace if you don’t know how it works?
 To maintain an RV furnace, you’ll need to know how it works.

 An RV furnace heats air and then circulates it through your RV using a fan.
-Most RV furnaces operate on DC power even when your RV is plugged into shore power, allowing them to work at a campground or when camping off-grid.
+Most RV furnaces operate on DC power even when your RV is plugged into shore power, allowing it to work at a campground or when camping off-grid.

 But there’s much more to it.
 So let’s dive into everything you need to know about operating, servicing, and troubleshooting RV furnaces.

 There are two main types of RV heating systems: forced air furnaces and hydronic heating systems.

 In forced air furnaces, outside air for combustion is force-fed through a sealed combustion chamber assembly and discharged to the exterior, while interior air of the RV is moved across a heat exchanger.
 This design ensures that no products of combustion are mixed with the interior air.